BRING AND NOT TO BRING!

 • Firearms

-• Items that create MOOP – feathers, confetti, glitter, etc.
+• Items that generate MOOP – feathers, confetti, glitter, sand, dried flowers, etc.

-• Overpackaged items: avoid packaging or discard it before you leave home
+• Overpackaged goods – avoid or unwrap before you come

 • Fireworks/rockets